 Judicature has given message of 'unity in diversity': Hindu Mahasabha lawyer lauds SC over Ayodhya verdict

-The decades-long legal dispute was fought by right-wing party Hindu Mahasabha, a sect of Hindu monks Nirmohi Akhara and Sunni Waqf Board over 2.77 acres of land in Ayodhya.
+A decade-long legal dispute was fought by right-wing party Hindu Mahasabha, a sect of Hindu monks Nirmohi Akhara and Muslim Waqf Board over 2.77 acres of land in Ayodhya.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)